rosado-io/docs/get-started/website.md

 4. Click "Activate" to change the domain status to "Active".
 The custom domain will be your new Authgear endpoint.

 {% hint style="info" %}
 For cookie-based authentication, users will log in via the custom domain e.g. _"auth.yourdomain.com"_ .
-So that a session cookie of your domain is set for the client and all your websites under _"\*.yourdomain.com"_ would share the same session cookies automatically.&#x20;
+So that a session cookie of your domain is set for the client and all your websites under _"\*.yourdomain.com"_ would share the same session cookies automatically.
 {% endhint %}
 {% endtab %}